tsunami416604/azure-docs.hu-hu/articles/documentdb/documentdb-java-get-started.md

     DocumentCollection collectionInfo = new DocumentCollection();
     collectionInfo.setId("familycoll");

-    // DocumentDB collections can be reserved with throughput specified in request units/second.
+    // Azure Cosmos DB collections can be reserved with throughput specified in request units/second.
     // Here we create a collection with 400 RU/s.
     RequestOptions requestOptions = new RequestOptions();
     requestOptions.setOfferThroughput(400);